Eddie Troconis

-Carlos Eduardo Trocon Ortiz (born June 12, 1979), known professionally as Eddie Troconis, is a Mexican stock car racing crew chief who most recently worked for Young's Motorsports, serving as crew chief of the team's No. 02 truck in the NASCAR Camping World Truck Series as well as one of the crew chiefs for their No. 02 car in the ARCA Menards Series and one of the crew chiefs for the DGM Racing Nos.
-90 and 92 cars in the NASCAR Xfinity Series.
-Before becoming a crew chief, Troconis was previously a driver, and competed in the NASCAR Mexico Series and also attempted to qualify for one race in the Xfinity Series in 2006, when it was known as the NASCAR Busch Series.
+Carlos Eduardo Trocon Ortiz (born June 12, 1979), known professionally as Eddie Troconis, is a Mexican stock car racing crew chief who works for RSS Racing, serving as crew chief of the team's No. 29 car in the NASCAR Xfinity Series.
+Before becoming a crew chief, Troconis was previously a driver, and competed in the NASCAR Mexico Series and also attempted to qualify for one race in the O'Reilly Auto Parts Series in 2006, when it was known as the NASCAR Busch Series.

 Prior to driving and crew chiefing in NASCAR, Troconis drove in the Indy Lights, Formula Three, and Formula Vee Series.

 Racing career

 Driving career

 He is a two-time Mexican Formula Three International champion (winning titles in 1999 and 2002) and a Rookie of the Year Award winner in the Formula Vee Series (1995) and Indy Lights de las Americas (2000).
 Troconis also competed in the NASCAR Toyota Series and Desafío Corona Series.

 Troconis attempted one Busch Series race in 2006 driving the No. 23 for Keith Coleman Racing at Watkins Glen, but failed to qualify.